Digital Banking vs. Fintech: A Comparative Guide for Financial Professionals

 Purpose and Scope

 Digital banking merges traditional banking services with digital channels to streamline processes and enhance customer experiences.
-By leveraging technology, digital banking aims to offer users convenience, efficiency, and accessibility, all while maintaining the robustness of established banking frameworks.
+By leveraging new banking technologies, digital banking aims to offer users convenience, efficiency, and accessibility, all while maintaining the robustness of established banking frameworks.

 For example, mobile banking apps and online portals now allow customers to make transactions, manage accounts and access a range of financial products without the need for them to visit a physical brick-and-mortar branch.